Why you should feed your dog kangaroo

 It’s undeniable that aspects of the meat industry are not as sustainable as they could (and should) be.
 The practice of breeding animals for the production of their products, known as animal or livestock agriculture, is not very eco-friendly.

-Modern animal agricultural processes are intensive, and drain enormous amounts of environmental resources.
+Modern animal agricultural processes are intensive and drain enormous amounts of environmental resources.
 These processes are associated with producing pollution through fossil fuel usage, water and land consumption, and animal methane.
-All contribute to detrimental environmental footprint.
+All contribute to a detrimental environmental footprint.